 Coworkers

-How coworker capabilities and access gating work in Sokosumi.
+How coworker capabilities, access gating, and delegation work in Sokosumi.

 Overview